Speedy Trial In Fort Walton Beach Criminal Cases

 In other words, the case gets dismissed and can’t ever be refiled.

 Do You File A Demand For Speedy Trial A Lot?

 No. While the Rule does potentially pressure the State, which we can sometimes exploit to our advantage, it also has implications for the defense.
 Rule 3.191(g) states in part that the defendant is bound by the demand.
 It further states that no demand should be filed unless the defendant has a bona fide desire to obtain a trial faster than normal.
 Also, the Rule states that by filing the demand, the defendant is telling the court that he/she has diligently investigated the case, and is prepared to try the case within 5 days.

-This is why we can’t use this tactic as a bluff.
-Judges know when either side is playing games and if they think we are doing so, they will call our bluff and possibly force us to trial within 5 days.
-This is rarely to our client’s benefit.
+This is why I don’t use this tactic as a bluff.
+Judges know when either side is playing games and if they think I am doing so, they will call my bluff and possibly force us to trial within 5 days.
+This is rarely to the client’s benefit.

-Speedy Trial is something we always monitor in all of our cases.
-We try to avoid whenever possible waiving our client’s right to a Speedy Trial unless it is absolutely necessary.
+Speedy Trial is something I always monitor in all of my cases.
+I try to avoid whenever possible waiving our client’s right to a Speedy Trial unless it is absolutely necessary.

-We have used Speedy Trial in the past in a few of our cases to get charges dismissed, so it can be an effective tool when it applies.
-With every case we defend in Fort Walton Beach, we are always looking for every possible edge we can find to help our clients.
+I have used Speedy Trial in the past in a few cases to get charges dismissed, so it can be an effective tool when it applies.
+With every case I defend in Fort Walton Beach, I am always looking for every possible edge I can find to help my clients.